-Upon each drawing under the Liquidity Facility to pay interest on the Certificates, the Subordination Agent will reimburse the Liquidity Provider for the amount of such drawing.
-Such reimbursement obligation and all interest, fees and other amounts owing to the Liquidity Provider under the Liquidity Facility and certain other agreements will rank senior to the Certificates in right of payment.
+Upon each drawing under any Liquidity Facility to pay interest on the Certificates, the Subordination Agent will reimburse the applicable Liquidity Provider for the amount of such drawing.
+Such reimbursement obligation and all interest, fees and other amounts owing to the Liquidity Provider under each Liquidity Facility and certain other agreements will rank equally with comparable obligations relating to the other Liquidity Facility and will rank senior to the Certificates in right of payment.

-Funds in escrow for the Certificateholders will be held by the Depositary as Deposits relating to the Trust.
-The Trustee may withdraw these funds from time to time to purchase Equipment Notes prior to the deadline established for purposes of this Offering.
-On each Regular Distribution Date, the Depositary will pay interest accrued on the Deposits at a rate per annum equal to the interest rate applicable to the Certificates.
+Funds in escrow for the Certificateholders of each Trust will be held by the Depositary as Deposits relating to such Trust.
+The Trustees may withdraw these funds from time to time to purchase Equipment Notes prior to the deadline established for purposes of this Offering.
+On each Regular Distribution Date, the Depositary will pay interest accrued on the Deposits relating to such Trust at a rate per annum equal to the interest rate applicable to the Certificates issued by such Trust.
+The Deposits relating to each Trust and interest paid thereon will not be subject to the subordination provisions applicable to the Certificates.
 The Deposits cannot be used to pay any other amount in respect of the Certificates.

 All of the Deposits held in escrow may not be used to purchase Equipment Notes by the deadline established for purposes of this Offering.
 This may occur because of delays in the financing of Aircraft or other reasons.
 See "Description of the Certificates - Obligation to Purchase Equipment Notes".
-If any funds remain as Deposits after such deadline, the funds held as Deposits will be withdrawn by the Escrow Agent and distributed, with accrued and unpaid interest, to the Certificateholders after at least 15 days' prior written notice.
-See "Description of the Deposit Agreement - Unused Deposits".
+If any funds remain as Deposits with respect to any Trust after such deadline, such funds will be withdrawn by the Escrow Agent for such Trust and distributed, with accrued and unpaid interest, to the Certificateholders of such Trust after at least 15 days' prior written notice.
+See "Description of the Deposit Agreements - Unused Deposits".

-The Trustee will be obligated to purchase the Equipment Notes issued with respect to each Aircraft pursuant to the Note Purchase Agreement.
+The Trustees will be obligated to purchase the Equipment Notes issued with respect to each Aircraft pursuant to the Note Purchase Agreement.
 Continental will enter into a secured debt financing with respect to each Aircraft pursuant to financing agreements substantially in the forms attached to the Note Purchase Agreement.
 The terms of such financing agreements must not vary the Required Terms set forth in the Note Purchase Agreement.
-In addition, Continental must certify to the Trustee that any substantive modifications do not materially and adversely affect the Certificateholders.
-Continental must also obtain
+In addition, Continental must certify to the Trustees that any substantive modifications do not materially and adversely affect the Certificateholders.
+Continental must also obtain written confirmation from each Rating Agency that the use of financing agreements modified in any material respect from the forms attached to the Note Purchase Agreement will not result in a withdrawal, suspension or downgrading of the rating of any Class of Certificates.
+The Trustees will not be obligated to purchase Equipment Notes if, at the time of issuance, Continental is in bankruptcy or certain other specified events have occurred.
+See "Description of the Certificates - Obligation to Purchase Equipment Notes".